bartoszlenar/Validot/docs/DOCUMENTATION.md

 validator.Validate(bookModel3).AnyErrors; // false
 ```

-_Validot never passes null into predicates, but the above code `isAuthorAPublisher` doesn't care at all about null also at the nested levels (`Publisher` and `Publisher.Name`).
+_Validot never passes null into predicates, but in the above code `isAuthorAPublisher` doesn't care at all about null also at the nested levels (`Publisher` and `Publisher.Name`).
 The logic in `WithCondition` makes sure that the values are always going to be there._

 - `WithCondition` allows you to define many [specifications](#specification) (each validating different case) and execute them selectively, based on some logic.
 Either exclusively (one at the time), or using any way of mixing them.